sensel/sensel-controller-scripts/README.md

 # Sensel Controller Scripts

 Scripts to be used in Music Software to extend functionality and provide auto mapping.
+You can download the current files of this repository either by pulling this repo from a github client or just [downloading the zip.](https://github.com/sensel/sensel-controller-scripts/archive/master.zip)

 ## Ableton
 A complete script for Ableton Live.
 Learn more in our [guide](http://guide.sensel.com/morph_software/#ableton-live-control-surface)